 The ICRC and National Red Cross and Red Crescent Societies are also engaged extensively in dissemination and training on IHL.
-They also promote adherence by States to IHL treaties; work on national legislation Istanbul and beyond Perspectives and pledges 1.
-Protect the dignity of every human being and improve humanitarian access to those in need and cooperate with governments to ensure respect for IHL; convene events with relevant actors on the implementation of IHL; and undertake training sessions and seminars.
+They also promote adherence by States to IHL treaties; work on national legislation and cooperate with governments to ensure respect for IHL; convene events with relevant actors on the implementation of IHL; and undertake training sessions and seminars.